mccarthy-m-g/michaelmccarthy/content/consulting/expertise/index.md

 ## How I Can Help

-I have expertise in the following areas to help you solve the problems you care about at any point in your project lifecycle.
+I have expertise in the technical and interpersonal skills needed to make your project a success at any stage of the data science lifecycle.

 ### R and R Shiny Development